Dashboard Member settings

 Consent

-This condition is met if the data subject has given consent to the processing.
-Read Compliance for DPIAs (specifically the ‘Explicit consent’ section) for more information on what exactly this means.
+This condition is met if the data subject has explicitly consented to the processing.
+Read Compliance for DPIAs (specifically the ‘Explicit consent’ section) for more information on what this means.

 Not-for-profit bodies